mdsimon2/RPi-CamillaDSP/README.md

 #chip = sbc.gpiochip_open(4) #use this for RPi5
 ```

-Open service in nano and update username to reflect your username
+Open OLED service in nano and update username to reflect your username

 ```
 sudo nano /lib/systemd/system/oled.service